-You’ve been single for so long.
-How long is long?
+Maybe you’ve been single for so long.
+But long is long?
 Long enough for you to feel that you’ve. been. single. for. so. long.

 My friend Melissa has been single for over ten years.
 And every time we see each other, she tells me stories of her dating woes.
 She often says, “I’m so tired of this drama!
 I want to meet someone.”

 I listen to her stories intently.
-Yet, in the back of my mind, I think, “No, you don’t want a relationship.
+Yet, in the back of my mind, I think, “No, you really don’t want a relationship.
 If you did, you’d be attracting relationship-ready men.
-You wouldn’t engage with men that have signs on their heads that say, “Mr. Unavailable.
-I’m right here!”
+You wouldn’t engage with men with signs on their heads saying, “Mr. Unavailable.
+Right here!”

 Some people will read this and yell at their screens, “WHAT?!?
 That’s ridiculous!!
-I’ve been looking for someone for so long!
+I’ve been hoping to meet someone for so long!
 I never seem to meet the right people!”

 My story (hint: single for so long) might sound familiar to some of you: